 We have created a Source-ID System (SIS).
-This system create an ID for every referral to your site.
+This system creates an ID for every referral to your site.
 For example:

-If a user accesses your website from SEO and the landing page is your Home Page, SIS create a source-id with the number 1.
+If a user accesses your website from SEO and the landing page is your Home Page, the SIS creates a source-id with the number 1.

 You’ll see this source-id added in your URL with the parameter yourwebsite.com/?_adin=1

 So, every time a user visits your website from SEO and lands on your Home Page, Seal Metrics tracker code will add ?_adin=1.

 Seal Metrics is going to use this source-id (adin) to assign it, when the conversion is done to the correct adin.

 How does Seal Metrics know the correct adin per each conversion?

 Once Seal Metrics adds the adin for each visitor, every time your visitor makes a page view, Seal Metrics will keep the adin in every page view up to the end of the journey.